lnarmour/alphaz-user-image/readme.md

 This automates much of the manual set up required to used AlphaZ as described here:
 https://www.cs.colostate.edu/AlphaZ/wiki/doku.php?id=eclipse_setup

-> **NOTE**: You need root/administrator privileges to do the following.
-These steps have only been tested on Mac and Linux but the concepts still hold true for Windows.
+This has been tested on Mac, Linux, and Windows 10 Home.
+You need root/administrator privileges to do the following.

 ### Setup